 My Refurbished Apartment Master Bathroom

 It is stressful and time-consuming moving home and relocating to a different part of the city.
 However, it has been worth it.
-We adore the area and it has given us a new lease of life.
+We adore the area, and it has given us a new lease on life.
 Now you know where this London Lifestyle Blogger lives!
 You can see pictures of my pad on Love My London Apartment Pinterest Board.
 You may also like reading my London Lifestyle Blogger Apartment Tour.
 Happy snooping!

 Author: Homegirl London.
 Images: Homegirl London.